dchandak99/Google-Form-Management/README.md

 We have two tables:
 a) One with Form ID and User ID
 b) One with Form ID and Questions with all its information (Necessity, Visiblilty, Text, Type, Choice)

+If you want to run it on another system, connected to the same ip address, then you can add it's ip address to ALLOWED_HOSTS in settings.py